LaganYT/LTunes-Flutter/README.md

 - Show artists in search results
 - Download all songs from album, skipping already downloaded songs.
 - Download all songs from playlist, skipping already downloaded songs.

-## Bug Fixes
-- When a radio station is playing disable the skip, previous, shuffle, loop, queue, download, and add to playlist buttons.